kedwar83/opensuse-automatic-offline-updates/README.md

 WantedBy=timers.target
 ```

-### 2. Zypper Offline Update (zypper-offline-update.service)
+### 2. Zypper Offline Update Service

-This service applies the downloaded updates during system shutdown, ensuring that the system is up-toate when it next boots.
+Applies downloaded updates during system shutdown.
+- Ensures updates are applied when the system is in a clean state
+- Prevents interruption of running applications
+- Only runs if updates were successfully downloaded

-#### Script (/usr/local/bin/zypper-offline-update.sh)
+#### Script (`/usr/local/bin/zypper-offline-update.sh`):
 ```bash
 #!/bin/bash